 There are two castle in nearby Zvolen that are worth visiting for castle aficionados.
 We wanted to visit them, as Anders is a big castle fan, but we ran out of time.
 Zvolen Castle, Spiš hrad, is a medieval castle located on a hill near the center of Zvolen and houses the most extensive art gallery in Slovakia.

 Outside of town are the ruins of another castle – Pusty hrad.
-This is the largest castle ruins in Slovakia.
+This is the largest castle ruin in Slovakia.
 You can walk there from the train station (3.9 km following the blue signs) or drive.
 You can walk around the area that is under current archaeological research via the Pusty hrad interpretive path.

 Hronsek is a little village just south of Banská Bystrica.
 It is probably best known for its articulated wooden church – the Hronsek Church.

 The church was built between 1725-1726 and can hold up to 1,100 worshippers in amphitheater-style seating.
 It is the only wooden church in Slovakia that exhibits Scandinavian architectural influences.
 It’s pretty impressive and was built on a cross shape with only wooden pegs — no metal nails.
 The Evangelical church is on the UNESCO World Heritage List.